Château de Fougères-sur-Bièvre

 The Château de Fougères-sur-Bièvre is a castle in the commune of Fougères-sur-Bièvre, in the French department of Loir-et-Cher.

 Originally an 11th-century structure, it was entirely rebuilt at the end of the 15th century, with only the large, square keep remaining original.
-The initial reconstruction retained the defensive aspect of the castle: moat, cannon-holes, parapet walk, etc. During the next century, Renaissance refinements, such as a gallery, mullioned windows and steep-sloped roofs were added.
+The initial reconstruction retained the defensive aspect of the castle: moat, openings for cannon, parapet walk, etc. During the next century, Renaissance refinements, such as a gallery, mullioned windows and steep-sloped roofs were added.
 During the 19th century, a spinning mill was installed in the chapel.
 The castle was purchased and restored by the state in the 1930s.

-It has been listed since 1912 as an historic site (monument historique) by the French Ministry of Culture.
+It has been listed since 1912 as a historic monument by the French Ministry of Culture.